mrazomej/phd/src/chapter_04/section_07_sensitivity.md

 to quantify the scaling relationship between the width of the credible region and the two quantities $R$ and $\Delta\varepsilon_{RA}$.
-For example, for the O3 strains, where the fold-change at saturating inducer concentration is $\approx 1$, the right-most term in both equations which equal the fold-change squared is roughly 1.
+For example, for the O3 strains, where the fold-change at saturating inducer concentration is $\approx 1$, the right-most term in both equations which equal the fold-change squared is roughly one.
 Therefore, we find that both $\frac{\partial
 \text{fold-change}}{\partial K_A}$ and $\frac{\partial
 \text{fold-change}}{\partial K_I}$ scale linearly with $R$ and $e^{-\beta
 \Delta\varepsilon_{RA}}$.
 Thus the width of the $R=22$ strain will be roughly